Smoked Salmon Spread with Fish Monger

 6 snipped chives, for garnish

-Potato chips, for serving
+Potato chips, or your favorite crunchy snack, for serving

 Directions